Lenslot/Lenslot/READ.md

 #This is a tutorial for git.
+I have added it to github